LinweiAlinaYU/LinweiAlinaYU.github.io/_research/research-97.md

 ---
 title: "Representation of Learning Outcomes Stipulated by the Intended Curriculum in Four Series of Chemistry Textbooks: Based on Legitimation Code Theory"
 excerpt: "Part of the 2022/2023 Summer Research Programme.
-The paper "Wei, B., Zhan, Z., Jiang, Z., & **Yu, L**.
+The paper 'Wei, B., Zhan, Z., Jiang, Z., & **Yu, L**.
 (2023).
-Representation of Learning Outcomes Stipulated by the Intended Curriculum in Four Series of Chemistry Textbooks: Based on Legitimation Code Theory" is currently in revision."
+Representation of Learning Outcomes Stipulated by the Intended Curriculum in Four Series of Chemistry Textbooks: Based on Legitimation Code Theory' is currently in revision."
 collection: research
 ---